end-of-game/cloudunit/documentation/DEV-GUIDE-MACOSX.md

 ## How to start Environment Developpment

-1 - Start the vagrant and run Docker into Vagrant
+1 - Start the vagrantbox and run Docker into Vagrant

 ```
 $ cd $HOME/CloudUnit